AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-arm.md

 To simplify some of the steps involved in configuring AAD with a Service Fabric cluster, we have created a set of Windows PowerShell scripts.

+>[!NOTE]
->[AZURE.NOTE] You must perform these steps *before* creating the cluster so in cases where the scripts expect cluster names and endpoints, these should be the planned values, not ones that you have already created.
+> You must perform these steps *before* creating the cluster so in cases where the scripts expect cluster names and endpoints, these should be the planned values, not ones that you have already created.

 1. [Download the scripts][sf-aad-ps-script-download] to your computer.
 2. Right-click the zip file, choose **Properties**, then check the **Unblock** checkbox and apply.
 3. Extract the zip file.
 4. Run `SetupApplications.ps1`, providing the TenantId, ClusterName, and WebApplicationReplyUrl as parameters.
 For example:

+    ```powershell
     .\SetupApplications.ps1 -TenantId '690ec069-8200-4068-9d01-5aaf188e557a' -ClusterName 'mycluster' -WebApplicationReplyUrl 'https://mycluster.chinaeast.chinacloudapp.cn:19080/Explorer/index.html'
+    ```

     You can find your **TenantId** by executing the PowerShell command `Get-AzureSubscription`.
 This will display the **TenantId** for every subscription.